frederik-jatzkowski/errors/README.md

 Similar behaviour is observable for the other public functions of this package.

-# Caveats
+## Caveats

-- If you use other error libraries in the error tree, deeply nested stack traces will not be formatted.
+- If you use other error libraries in the error tree, stack trace information deeper in the tree might not be formatted.
-This is because we have to forward the `%+v` verb to the error containing the stack trace.
-If there is an error in the chain that does not implement `fmt.Formatter`, only `err.Error()` will be called for formatting.
 Because of this, you should use linters to prevent the usage of other error handling libraries in your code.
 - Many IDEs will warn you that using the `%w` verb is illegal in this libraries `errors.Errorf` function.
 This is a false positive and the official `govet` will not complain about this.
 This packages `errors.Errorf` fully supports the `%w` verb.

-# Acknowledgments
+## Acknowledgments

 > <sub>Gopher artwork © 2009 Renée French.
 Used under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).